dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * mandatory, graded!, **helpful**

 ???
-* how many have used a task tracker such as Jira before?
+* how many have used a task tracker such as Jira before? - should be a way to raise your hand in remo

 ---
 name: Grading